 1976 - Is involved in armed resistance against the government of Saddam Hussein.

-1998 - Talabani and rival Kurdish Democratic Party leader Massoud Barzani sign a peace agreement that provides for their joint governing of their respective areas of Kurdistan.
+1998 - Talabani and rival Kurdish Democratic Party leader Massoud Barzani sign a peace agreement that provides for the joint governing of their respective areas of Kurdistan.

-November 1-30, 2003 - President of Iraq's Governing Council.
-This position rotates monthly and nine of the twenty-five ICG members take turns filling the spot.
+November 1-30, 2003 - President of Iraq’s Governing Council.
+This position rotates monthly and nine of the 25 ICG members take turns filling the spot.

 April 6, 2005 - Is elected president of Iraq by the new transitional national assembly, and is sworn in the next day.